Devonta Freeman: 2014 season

-Freeman was drafted by the Atlanta Falcons in the fourth round with the 103rd overall pick in the 2014 NFL draft.
+Freeman was drafted by the Atlanta Falcons in the fourth round (103rd overall) of the 2014 NFL draft.
 He was the eighth running back selected in the draft.

-In his rookie season in 2014, Freeman shared touches with fellow running backs Steven Jackson, Jacquizz Rodgers, and Antone Smith.
-In his NFL debut, against the New Orleans Saints in Week 1 at the Georgia Dome, Freeman had two rushes for 15 yards and two receptions for 18 yards in the 37–34 overtime victory.
-Against the Detroit Lions in Week 8, he scored his first career touchdown, a seven-yard reception from Matt Ryan in the first quarter.
-Against the New Orleans Saints in Week 16, he scored his first career rushing touchdown, a 31-yard rush in the third quarter.
-He appeared in all 16 games during his rookie season but started none.
-In his rookie season, he accumulated 248 rushing yards on 65 carries, 225 receiving yards on 30 receptions, one rushing touchdown, and two receiving touchdowns.
+As a rookie, Freeman shared touches with fellow running backs Steven Jackson, Jacquizz Rodgers, and Antone Smith.
+He made his NFL debut in the season-opener at Georgia Dome against the New Orleans Saints and finished the 37–34 overtime victory with two carries for 15 yards and two receptions for 18 yards.
+During Week 8 against the Detroit Lions, he scored his first career touchdown on a seven-yard reception from Matt Ryan in the first quarter of the narrow 22–21 loss.
+During a Week 16 30–14 road victory over the Saints, Freeman scored his first career rushing touchdown on a 31-yard rush in the third quarter.

+Freeman finished his rookie year with 65 carries for 248 yards and a touchdown to go along with 30 receptions for 225 yards and two touchdowns in 16 games and no starts.